vhanla/vhanla/README.md

    \`"""""""""""""""""""""""""`/  \ \__)   \
     `"""""""""""""""""""""""""`    '========'
 ```
-Welcome to my open source projects repository, feel free to share your feedback, and maybe buy me a beer if you wish to help me maintain them.
+Welcome to my open source projects repository, feel free to share your feedback.
 <!--
 **vhanla/vhanla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.